|

 How to put on a Wetsuit Sometimes people encounter difficulties whilst putting a wetsuit on.
 To understand why this happens, we need to look at the differences in the way a wetsuit and clothing varies.
 Our clothing hangs on our bodies and touches at certain points making casual contact at others.
 Shirts, blouses, and jackets hang from our neck and shoulders and usually hang away from our bodies in most other areas.
 Pants and skirts are drawn about our waist and often hang loose around our legs.
 There are a few exceptions and some people do wear tight clothing.
 Lycra is much like a very thin wetsuit.
 Wetsuits differ greatly from this loose hanging concept.
 A properly fitting wetsuit will make contact over most of the area it covers, leaving as little space as possible between it and your skin.
 The less space, the less room there is for water to enter and carry away your body heat.
 Water will find spaces where the wetsuit does not follow the contours of your body and this will cause the body to cool.
 You will then use energy warming these areas which will leave less energy to do your activity.
 Not every one can be a perfect "off the shelf" fit and children in particular will have a suit that may be a little loose here and there.
 These spaces can be filled in with clothing such as T or sweat shirts.
 Whilst not ideal, it is a solution.
 Water cannot enter a space that has already been filled.
 The

-closer fit and stretchiness of neoprene, makes it more resistant to sliding
+closer fit and stretchiness of neoprene, makes it more resistant to

 on your arms and legs.
 This often results in people getting their suits

 on but not pulled up in vital areas.
-This throws off the fit for the rest
+This throws off the fit for the

 of the body.
-This is the usual reason that most people believe their suit
+This is the usual reason that most people believe their

 does not fit.
 This problem is often worse for women as their different